· AtlasPCB Engineering · Engineering · 11 min read

 Mechanical shockPer application specNo pin displacement

-For comprehensive testing approaches, see our PCB testing methods guide.
+For comprehensive testing approaches, see our [PCB testing methods guide]/blog/pcb-testing-methods/).

 Press-Fit Insertion Process